lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 ![Triggers of Event Transitions](https://lupyuen.github.io/images/bloc-transitions3.png)

-_How are the Widgets updated in Bloc?_
+_How are Widgets updated in Bloc?_

 TODO